By Jeff Lowenfels

 Most important, however, is having the right attitude as a head gardener and teacher.
 Learning is making mistakes, and with gardening, that means stepping on plants, pulling things that aren’t weeds, and accidentally spraying your dad with the hose.
 As a parent (or grandparent or neighbor), “go with the flow,” lest your child garden forever.

 I remember working to clean the plants the day before a local garden club visited our long raised flower bed.
-I hadn’t realized that my 4 year old son was following behind me, “helping” by removing all (and I mean all) the flowers.
+I didn’t realize my 4 year old son was following behind me, “helping” by removing all (and I mean all) the flowers.

 I could have snapped, and believe me, as the City Garden columnist, I was very angry and upset.
 Instead, I took a deep breath, walked in, and picked up lots of bottles and jars.
 We made beautiful flower arrangements and placed them all around the bare plants.